-QMB and: Medicare+Choice The customer must obtain medical services AHCCCS Medical Assistance Service Package; or through the Medicare Advantage Plans; • ALTCS Service Package • The customer pays copayments to providers who are in the Medicare+ Choice network, but not in the network of the customer's AHCCCS health plan or program contractor; The AHCCCS health plan or program contractor pays: Deductibles and coinsurance for Medicare services that are not covered by AHCCCS (e.g., chiropractic services), or that differ in scope or duration; Deductibles and coinsurance for all medical services obtained through a provider who is also in the customer's AHCCCS network; Copayments for pharmacy and other physician-ordered medical services that are covered by the Medicare Advantage Plans as long as the provider is in the customer's AHCCCS network.
-After the customer reaches the Medicare Advantage Plans cap, the AHCCCS health plan or program contractor pays the full cost of the medical service; and AHCCCSA pays the Part A and/or Part B premiums. premiums.
+QMB and: Medicare+Choice • The customer must AHCCCS Medical Assistance Service Package; or obtain medical services through the Medicare Advantage Plans; • ALTCS Service Package • The customer pays copayments to providers who are in the Medicare+ Choice network, but not in the network of the customer's AHCCCS health plan or program contractor; The AHCCCS health plan or program contractor pays: Deductibles and coinsurance for Medicare services that are not covered by AHCCCS (e.g., chiropractic services), or that differ in scope or duration; Deductibles and coinsurance for all medical services obtained through a provider who is also in the customer's AHCCCS network; Copayments for pharmacy and other physician-ordered medical services that are covered by the Medicare Advantage Plans as long as the provider is in the customer's AHCCCS network.
+After the customer reaches the Medicare Advantage Plans cap, the AHCCCS health plan or program contractor pays the full cost of the pays the full cost of the medical service; and AHCCCSA pays the Part A and/or Part B premiums.